fetchai/uAgents/docs/booking-demo.md

     user.run()
 ```

-Finally, run the restaurant agent and then the user agent
+Finally, run the restaurant agent and then the user agent from different terminals.

-!!! example "Run Restaurant and User agents"
+!!! example "Run restaurant agent from one terminal"

     ``` bash
     python restaurant.py
+    ```

+!!! example "Run user agent from a second terminal"

+    ``` bash
     python user.py
     ```